sojiadeshina/aws-deeplens-worker-safety-project/README.md

 26. In the address URL append ?iottopic=NAME-OF-YOUR-IOT-TOPIC.
 This is the same value you added to the Lambda environment variable and hit Enter.
 27. You should now see images coming in from AWS DeepLens with a green or red box around the person.
 Green indicates the person is wearing a safety hat and red indicates a person who is not.

 This completes the application- you have now learnt to build an application that detects if a person at a construction site is wearing a safety hat or not.
-You can quickly extend this application to detect lab coats or helmets etc.
+You can quickly extend this application to detect lab coats or boots etc.

 Before you exit, make sure you clean up any resources you created as part of this lab.